The Great General

-The Great General (碧血青天珍珠旗) is a 30-episode 1994 Hong Kong TV series produced by ATV.
-It is the sequel to the series Heroic Legend of the Yang's Family, featuring mostly the same cast.
+The Great General is a 1994 Hong Kong fantasy costume drama television series loosely based on The Generals of the Yang Family collection, and produced by ATV.
+It serves as a sequel to the television series Heroic Legend of the Yang's Family released earlier in the same year, with many cast members from the previous series reprising their roles.